Mbiydzenyuy3/Appointment-Booking-API/README.md

 - websocket.test.js

-## Simply run:
-npm test

-## 🔒 Authentication
+## 🤝 Contributing
-All protected routes require sending the JWT token in the Authorization header:
-Authorization: Bearer <token>

-## 🎯 Future Enhancements
-  The app is open to contributions and enhancement, 👉 feel free to contribute .
+The project is open to enhancements!
+Feel free to fork the repo, create a branch, and submit a pull request.
+Contributions are welcome.